yodrew/darkroomretreat/manuscript/format.md

 > In retreat, the organism strongly resets natural biological rhythms.
 Namely, going to sleep whenever tired, especially at nightfall.
 If you can't start your mini-retreat on time, postpone it till you can.
 Starting regular retreats an hour or two late is less than ideal, but it still works because the organism has time to compensate.
 This is not the case with mini-retreating.

 > __48-hour cycle:__ The human organism in darkness seems to go through a 48-hour cycle with a point of no return after 16--18 hours.
-So either exit before going past this point or complete the cycle.
+So either exit before going past this point or complete the cycle with a 4-day retreat.
 Otherwise you may experience very negative consequences.
-It's like jumping out of a Ferriss wheel after it has gone too far up.
+It's like jumping out of a Ferris wheel after it has gone too far up.
 Read my blog post, [____how not to retreat____](http://darkroomretreat.com/blog/2013/05/how-not-to-retreat), for a longer explanation.

 > Biological rhythms are very powerful and apparently cannot be messed with in this way.
 So, better safe than sorry, at least until you have retreated enough to feel confident about experimenting with mini-retreats.

 #### 4-day retreat {#4-day-retreat}

 Once your darkening and ventilating measures are working smoothly for nightly use and mini-retreats, you can easily add the remaining elements of a darkroom for a regular retreat.
-If you retreat at a center, you can begin with an 8-day retreat.
+(If you retreat for the first time at a center, you can begin with an 8-day retreat.)

 Everyone interested in a 4-day retreat can try one.
-Though not guaranteed, it is possible to catch up on all the sleep one ever lost in this much time.
+Though not guaranteed, it is possible to catch up on all the sleep one ever lost in four days.
 The amount of deep sleep that can be had in such a short amount of time is impossible to conceive beforehand and hard to believe even after experiencing it.
-While most effects fade after a few weeks, you can regain hope and register a memory of feeling very good.
-You can start learning how to be in darkness.
-Your supporter can start to learn how to be around a retreat.
-You will get a clearer idea about how and when to do future retreats.
+You can get relief from your distress and overstimulation.
+You can recover homeostasis and equilibrium.
+You can regain hope and register a memory of feeling very good.
+While most effects fade after a few weeks, you will begin to recover little pieces of your lost self.
+Lastly, you start learning how to be in darkness.
+Your supporter starts to learn how to be around a retreat.
+You will get a clearer idea about how and when to do future retreats, and for how long.

 Timing of regular retreats is a bit more flexible than mini-retreats.
 Plan to turn off lights between 18:00 and 20:00.
 If something comes up and you are a little late, it's ok.
 But if you start after 22:00 due to scheduling, insomnia, anxiety, or addiction, add an extra day and night of darkness to your retreat.
 This, by the way, is how to begin seriously interrupting these illnesses.
 The effect of such a short retreat will likely be temporarily.
 But at least you'll glimpse the light at the end of the tunnel.